DividoFinancialServices/divido-api-php/README.md

 Possible statuses
 ---------------

-  - `DRAFT` - Proposal send to Underwriter, waiting for decision
+  - `PROPOSAL` - Proposal send to Underwriter, waiting for decision

   - `ACCEPTED` - Application accepted by Underwriter